RobertMenke/event-light/readme.md

 # Elevator Pitch

 In 2018, there's really no need for jQuery, however, jQuery came bundled with a few really nice features.
-One such feature is their event binding and unbinding mechanism.
+One such feature is their namespaced event binding and unbinding mechanism.

 ```javascript
 const $my_element = $("#root")